lost-ferry/ferry-db/README.md

 # Use Case#9: (Advanced) Namespaced Cross Platform Async Firehose
 All the above operation publish to a central pub-sub queue and provide an interface to the developer to listen for events on this queue.
-The architecture is that of a firehose all events are published to the queue as received, and it is upon the consumers to filter, buffer them among other things.
+The architecture is that of a
+firehose: all events are published to the queue as received, and it is upon the consumers to filter, buffer them among other things.

 ```